moogacs/docs.buf.build/docs/ci-cd/github-actions.md

 [GitHub Actions](https://github.com/features/actions) is a [CI/CD](https://en.wikipedia.org/wiki/CI/CD)
 system supported by GitHub that runs workflows against your code based on an event.
-Buf has published a collection of GitHub Actions that work together to provide a fully-featured CI/CD solution for Protobuf:
+Buf has published a collection of GitHub Actions that work together to provide a fully featured CI/CD solution for Protobuf:

   - [buf-setup](https://github.com/marketplace/actions/buf-setup) installs and sets up `buf`, so that it can be used by other steps.